sergeych/ttcrypt/README.md

 ## Changes

 After years in production we are added SHA512 signing hash and ability to caclulate hashes for strings - it's faster than using Digest module - at least on reasonable sized sources we use.
+Also it is possible to specify custom salt size on signature verification (almost never used though).

 ## Installation